Dog temperament is arguably the most important factor to take into consideration when picking a puppy.

 Very sadly, the majority of these victims are also children.

-There are three main influences on a dog’s temperament:
+There are two main influences on a dog’s temperament:

-But at this stage your choice of breed is paramount, because genes have a powerful influence on temperament.
+But before you get to that point, your choice of breed is paramount, because genes have a powerful influence on temperament.

 Choosing a dog breed with a reputation for good temperament and a generally sunny disposition, is important.
 It isn't a guarantee, because there are variations between individuals within a breed.
 But it stacks the odds in your favor.

-You may have heard the slogan ‘deed not breed’ which refers to the stereotyping of certain breeds and making assumptions that dogs of certain breeds are guilty of being dangerous, without considering the individual dog.
+You may have heard the slogan ‘deed not breed’ which refers to the stereotyping of certain breeds.
+And to the assumptions that dogs of certain breeds are guilty of being dangerous, without considering the individual dog.

 The ‘deed not breed’ campaign is important because it underlines the fact that we cannot accurately predict behavior by knowing what breed a dog belongs to.